 From the artwork she produces, the workshops she runs to the products she designs, Jane's art practice provokes consideration of the impact of 'loss'.
 She creates memorials of lives lived, both human and animal and ways of life and environments lost through war or environmental destruction, communicating individual loss beyond statistics.

 Jane has exhibited across the UK and internationally both in solo and group exhibitions and has been a Wolf & Badger UK designer since 2016.
-In 2014 as part of her art practice, she founded Drawing for Endangered Species Workshops (DFES), incorporate partnership with Born Free, raising funds through her workshops.
+In 2014 as part of her art practice, she founded Drawing for Endangered Species Workshops (DFES), in partnership with Born Free, raising funds through her workshops.
 The workshops share Jane's passions for drawing and wildlife and give both adults and children the opportunity to learn about and draw vulnerable species.
 She has delivered workshops in over 20 schools and to hundreds of adults and children.
 Her DFES workshops became the foundation for her art and environmental education project Where Did All the Animals Go? which she established in 2019.
-By bringing art to schools and the community, this project not only sees children and adults in North East England, nationally and internationally become environmental brokers but also cultural ambassadors.
+By bringing art and environmental education to schools and the community, this project not only sees children and adults in North East England, nationally and internationally become environmental brokers but also cultural ambassadors.
 Jane has delivered drawing and environmental education workshops to thousands of people across the North East, nationally and internationally.

 Jane's practice incorporates her philosophy of giving back to wildlife and human lives she highlights, without whom she couldn’t make her work. janeleemccracken.co.uk/